 Combined Arms and Cavalry Tactics

 The balanced formation of knights, crossbowmen, and infantry that worked in the Levant required modification in the Baltic.
-The forested terrain meant that cavalry charges were rarely decisive; instead, the Teutonic Knights relied on disciplined infantry formations.
+Forested terrain meant that cavalry charges were rarely decisive; instead, the Teutonic Knights relied on disciplined infantry formations.
 They fielded large numbers of Knechte (sergeants) armed with halberds and crossbows, supported by mounted knights who would dismount to fight on foot when necessary.
 This mixed approach is documented in the Chronicon of Wigand of Marburg, who describes battles where knights fought on skis or snowshoes during winter campaigns—a clear adaptation to local conditions.

 The orders also integrated native auxiliaries, such as Prussian and Latgallian light cavalry, who were skilled in the hit-and-run warfare that the crusaders themselves needed to counter.
 This combined force proved remarkably effective: in the Battle of Wopławki (1311), a Teutonic army of about 4,000 men decisively defeated a much larger Lithuanian force by using a feigned retreat to draw the enemy into a prepared killing ground bristling with crossbowmen.